gecko0307/gscript3/README.md

 - Implicit function referencing.
 Function reference is created without `ref` keyword
 - Array length is now returned by the built-in `length` property instead of a global `length` function
 - `print` instead of `writeln`
-- Spawning functions as threads/coroutines; see below.
+- Spawning functions as threads/coroutines; see below
+- Macros; see below.

 Architecture improvements:
 - Fast VM with a more efficient ISA